-- 1.12 The ACAP Applicant must complete the SRC to provide information on the extent of presence of GST control features at the Entity, Transaction and GST Reporting levels 24.
-In addition, it should also include essential information relating to its GST controls such as: - (a) other risk management strategies or other key controls established as part of good corporate governance; - (b) control features that would be implemented after the ACAP Period; and - (c) other control features at all three levels. - 1.13 The above information is necessary as it could affect the ACAP Reviewer's verification of the working of controls or affect IRAS' evaluation of ACAP status.
+- ("SRC") 1.12 The ACAP Applicant must complete the SRC to provide information on the extent of presence of GST control features at the Entity, Transaction and GST Reporting levels 24.
+In addition, it should also include essential - (a) other risk management strategies or other key controls established as part of good corporate governance; - (b) control features that would be implemented after the ACAP Period; and - (c) other control features at all three levels.